Enforcement Patrol

 Responsibilities

-The Security Department staff is responsible for patrolling the property and grounds of the Association, the residential neighborhoods, common boat docks, waterways, and other common facilities and amenities, for potential hazards, safety issues, security violations and parking violations.
+Enforcement staff is responsible for patrolling the property and grounds of the Association, the residential neighborhoods, common boat docks, waterways, and other common facilities and amenities, for potential hazards, safety issues, and rule violations.
 The department is responsible for the enforcement of Association Rules & Regulations, CC&Rs and Bylaws.

 The following kind of incidents should be reported:

-• Vacation rental complaints (these should also be reported to the City of South Lake Tahoe);
+- Vacation rental violations (these should also be reported to the City of South Lake Tahoe);

 Enforcement of regulations.

-Security patrols are usually scheduled with one or two officers seven-days-a-week, 10 am to 10 pm.
-Incidents that occur outside of regular patrol hours are referred to the South Lake Tahoe Police Department or the South Lake Tahoe Short Term Rental Compliance officer.
+Patrols are usually scheduled with one or two officers seven-days-a-week, 10 am to 10 pm.
+Incidents that occur outside of regular patrol hours are referred to the South Lake Tahoe Police Department or the South Lake Tahoe Rental Compliance officer.

 Surveillance cameras